urfnet/URF.Core.Sample.NoSql/ReadMe.md

     }
     ```

-## Test Web API
+## Web API Tests with Postman

 1. Update `launchSettings.json` in the Properties folder.
    - Replace `weatherforecast` with `api/book`.
    - Set the `Api` project as the startup project.
-   - Select `Api` project for debugging and press F5.
+   - Press F5 to start debugging.
 2. Start the Web API project and test with Postman.
-   - Turn off 'SSL certificate verification' in Settings > General
+   - Turn off **SSL certificate verification** in Postman, Settings, General.
    - Replace `id` below with actual object id.

     ```